 The Goodwill Xchange was set up as a way through which people in the community can help each other.
 Food, clothes, books, toys, and other “pre-loved” items are donated by the community who want to share, including our low-income families.
 The latter received not just food and essential items that help them tide over difficult times, they also receive goodwill and an affirmation that the community cares.

 The Learning Kampung (“LK”) is a homework guidance and befriending programme where volunteers are matched with children from low-income and vulnerable families for weekly learning sessions.
 These sessions aim to support children in their homework comprehension and completion to maximise learning in school and to improve in their studies.

-SCC builds a community of people who are resources to each other.
-Our diverse pool of volunteers comprising of the vulnerable families, residents, individuals, students, and working adults are pivotal to our poverty transformation work.
-We are privileged to journey along with them in the various programmes and community platforms/events, all towards the vision of poverty transformation with-in empowered communities.
+We build a community of people who serve as resources to each other.
+Our pool of volunteers comprising of vulnerable families, residents, individuals, students, and working adults (including corporate volunteers and foundation partners) play a part in our poverty transformation work and create a better future for all.

 At SCC we are fortunate to have our volunteers walk alongside the community as they gift their time, talent and treasure.
 We engage volunteers to support our families, encourage volunteers to become sponsors, and engage corporate sponsors to give families who do not qualify for existing schemes the additional support that is needed.
 The tireless contributions of our volunteers are testament of our larger society’s involvement in our Gift Economy, so that communities can have enough.